Normanbg/3dEngine/README.md

 ### Innovation:
 For this delivery the 3d Engine has the innovation feature of Anisotropic Filtering that is already active.
+Another aspect of innovation is the Audio, there are sound when open/close window from the main menu, when open a link & also when a file is dropped.
 In addition, is able to load textures in JPG format.
-In assets there's a .jpg texture to test it, as innovation part.
+In assets there is a .jpg texture to test it.

 ### License:
 MIT License